Aquaplaning: What is it and How to Stay Safe?

 - Reduce the speed by taking your foot off the accelerator slowly, not braking.

-We hope this information will help you to stay safe in wet conditions, please feel free to read last week’s post for more tips on driving in stormy weather.
-Minor dents and scratches in bumpers can easily be repaired by your local ChipsAway specialist, but safety is the number one concern when it comes to travelling by car and we wish you safe journeys.
+We hope this information will help you to stay safe in wet conditions.
+Feel free to read our post for more tips on driving in stormy weather.